-This course has been migrated to a Zoom - synchronous video format as part of the University of Central Florida's response to COVID-19.
-Given both the international pandemic and local challenges, the following guidelines will be in place for class meetings and communication:
+This course has been migrated to a Zoom-synchronous video format as a response to COVID-19.
+Given both the international and local challenges, the following guidelines will be in place for class meetings and communication:

-- Every week, a Zoom meeting will occur starting at the scheduled class time.
-Participation in the live meeting is recommended but not mandatory.
-Recordings will be made available as soon as possible following the session.
-When missing a Zoom call, students do not need to provide excuse or documentation: all the materials necessary to catch up will be available on Webcourses for asynchronous use. - Given the intensity of the Zoom format, synchronous course meeting times will be reduced and may vary depending on weekly discussion topics, with follow-up discussion encouraged asynchronously via Slack.
-While participation on Slack is not required or graded, it is highly recommended. - During Zoom calls, no student is required to display video to participate.
-Discussions will make use of a combination of text and voice chat, so a headset is recommended if available.
-If circumstances necessitate arriving late or leaving early, feel free to depart or arrive as needed. - All demos will be provided on the weeks listed as asynchronous tutorials, using a mix of video and text as appropriate.
-Students are encouraged to use the provided Slack channel for follow-up questions, and to assist their peers with technical questions as well as research questions to build their own skills in these areas.
+• Every week, a Zoom meeting will occur starting at the scheduled class time.
+Participation in the live meeting is highly recommended but attendance will not be a factor in one's

+- grade (contact me if an exception is necessary).
+Recordings will be made available as soon as possible following the session. - Given the intensity of the Zoom format, synchronous course meeting times may be reduced and may vary depending on weekly discussion topics, with follow-up recommended asynchronously via Canvas weekly discussion boards.
+While participation in the discussion boards is not required or graded, it is highly recommended. - During Zoom calls, no student is required to display video to participate, though it is nice to see you from time to time.
+Discussions will make use of a combination of text and voice chat, so a headset is recommended if available. - Students will need access to a reliable internet connection and computer.
+If this poses a difficulty, please reach out to the instructor immediately. - In the event of an emergency or medical challenge, additional flexibility beyond these provisions is always available.
+Just reach out to the instructor and communicate your needs in the situation and I will strive to find a workable solution.